MCI J-Series: J4500

 The J4500 was introduced in 2001 as a model to fill the gap in MCI's product line between the D4500 and E4500.
 It combined the modern design of the E-Series with the more basic on-board technologies of the D-Series.
 In 2004, MCI added disc brakes as an option.
-In 2010, MCI added its "Bendix" suspension system to the J4500, improving handling.
+In 2010, MCI added Bendix suspension system to the J4500, improving handling.

 Facelift

 In 2013, MCI updated the design of the J-Series with re-designed headlights and a more squared off body.
 As well as changes to the exterior new features were also added in 2013 such as a steerable tag axle.
 Due to the added features and new design, the E-Series was quietly discontinued.
 In 2018, the interior was re-designed and luggage lights were added as an option.

 J4500 CHARGE (battery-electric)

 In May 2018, MCI announced that its prototype battery-electric J-Series coach (then known as the J4500e) successfully completed phase one of its testing.
 In 2021, MCI announced the production electric version of the J-Series called the J4500 CHARGE, with the "CHARGE" suffix meaning "Battery-Electric" in NFI Group's nomenclature.
 The J4500 CHARGE has a range of 200 miles and is powered by Siemens electric motors.